atomx1100/cyberpedia/xrd.md

 * what are braggs law assumption and how does it differ in practice? udnerstanding how a practical system differ from the theory used to interpret the data, this is mostly understanding the origin of the features in data, comparing assumptions with reality/practice
 * what has the size of the crystal to do with bragg law? (chatgpt mentionned finite size of crystal)

+numerical understanding:
+* what divergence angle is necessary for good resolution?
+*

 ask chatgpt:
 - how does beam divergence in xrd affects peak broadening?